 If you slice all the way through, it’s no biggy, just place them next to each other in the baking dish and you’ll still have a beautiful presentation.

 The seasonings start with traditional cinnamon and nutmeg, but then you’ll add some rosemary and chili flakes and mix it with honey and mustard, traditional with a twist.
 Pecans on the top give it a little crunch.
-It’s a delicious way to serve sweet potatoes.
+It’s a delicious way to serve sweet potatoes and there are no marshmallows!

 Why you’ll love it